+In the Southeast Region both the SSEI and NSEI sablefish fisheries have been managed under a license limitation program since 1984.
+In 1994 the BOF adopted regulations implementing an equal share quota system where the annual GHL was divided equally between permit holders and the season was extended to allow for a more orderly fishery.
+In 1997 the BOF adopted this equal share system as a permanent management measure for both the NSEI and SSEI sablefish fisheries.
 During the February 2009 BOF meeting, the BOF made no changes affecting the regulation of commercial sablefish fisheries; however, bag and possession limits were established for the sablefish sport fishery.
 At the 2012 BOF meeting, a regulation was passed to require personal use and subsistence sablefish household fishing permits.
 Bag (50 fish per permit), vessel (200 fish per vessel) and hook (350 per permit) limits were adopted for personal use sablefish fishing at the 2015 BOF meeting.
-In 2018, the BOF approved the use of pots in the personal use sablefish fishery with a limit of two pots per person, 8 pots per vessel.
+In 2017, the CFEC approved a public petition for SSEI longline permit holders to fish pot gear due to whale depredation and rockfish bycatch issues, thus making the permit a longline/pot permit.
+The NSEI fishery is restricted to longline gear only.
+In 2018, the BOF amended SSEI sablefish longline and pot seasons to a concurrent season occurring from June 1 to November 15, adopted new regulations to require commercial sablefish pots to have two 4-inch circular escape rings and allowed for the possession of live sablefish for delivery as a live product.
+In 2018, the BOF also approved the use of pots in the personal use sablefish fishery with a limit of two pots per person, 8 pots per vessel.